About Su Casa

 The studio's success is based on our turnkey approach to problem solving which takes the client from early planning stages to completed interiors with “fresh flowers and newly made beds.”

-Su Casa Designs’ work has appeared in Traditional Homes, Decorating and Remodeling, Better Homes and Gardens, Boston Magazine, The Boston Globe, and New England Homes.
+Our work has appeared in Traditional Homes, Decorating and Remodeling, Better Homes and Gardens, Boston Magazine, The Boston Globe, and New England Homes.
 We have also participated in The Boston Junior League Decorators Show house.

 headshot photos

-Pam Secord, Manager/Interior Designer: Pam graduated from Mt.
-Ida College with a degree in Interior Design.
-She began her career as a volunteer project manager for the hospice in Mission Hill.
+Pam Secord, Manager/Interior Designer: Pam began her career as a volunteer project manager for a hospice in Mission Hill.
 There she met other volunteers including the principals of a design and custom upholstery firm in Newton where she worked for eight years.

-Pam has been with Su Casa as Manager and Interior designer for fourteen years.
+Pam has been with Su Casa as Manager and Interior designer for 16 years.
 She is happiest when working on construction sites and collaborating with architects, contractors and clients.
-She helps projects move from design initiation to completion, always keeping the client’s wishes foremost in mind.
+She helps projects move from design initiation to completion, always keeping client wishes top of mind.
+Pam graduated from Mt.
+Ida College with a Bachelor’s degree in Interior Design.

 headshot photos